 SailPoint Technologies Holdings (SAIL) Gets a Buy Rating from RBC Capital

-In a report issued on March 29, Matthew Hedberg from RBC Capital maintained a Buy rating on SailPoint Technologies Holdings (SAIL), with a price target of $25.00.
-The company’s shares closed last Tuesday at $15.22.
+In a report issued on April 6, Matthew Hedberg from RBC Capital maintained a Buy rating on SailPoint Technologies Holdings (SAIL), with a price target of $25.00.
+The company’s shares closed last Tuesday at $14.22, close to its 52-week low of $11.61.

-Currently, the analyst consensus on SailPoint Technologies Holdings is a Moderate Buy with an average price target of $23.25, which is a 47.7% upside from current levels.
+SailPoint Technologies Holdings has an analyst consensus of Moderate Buy, with a price target consensus of $23.25, representing a 56.0% upside.
 In a report issued on March 30, Needham also maintained a Buy rating on the stock with a $19.50 price target.

 See today’s analyst top recommended stocks >>